potentpwnables/py-splunk/README.md

 # Note

 In the script, on line 15, you need modify `self.host` to point to your Splunk instance.
 If you don't know the URL that points to your search heads, reach out to your Splunk admin(s) for this information.
-It's import to note that it should point to the search heads directly, and not the URL you go to when running a query via the GUI.
+It's important to note that it should point to the search heads directly, and not the URL you go to when running a query via the GUI.

 # Examples